dmferrari/books-renamer/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-To contribute to BookRenamer, follow these steps:
+To contribute to Books Renamer, follow these steps:

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)